TheGrimAngel/TheGrimAngel/README.md

-- 👋 Hi, I’m @TheGrimAngel also known as Sharna
+- 👋 Hi, I’m @TheGrimAngel
 - 👀 I’m interested in Coding, Gaming and Learning Languages
-- 🌱 I’m currently learning Japanese
+- 🌱 I’m currently learning Fsharp coding
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Discord (DM me for Details)